lavhimself8/loginsystem/README.md

 ## Getting Started

-To start using StylishLogin in your project, follow these steps:
+To start using Loginsystem in your project, follow these steps:

 1. Clone the repository to your local machine.
 2. Set up a MySQL database using the provided schema.